Samsung 990 Pro vs 990 EVO: Which One to Choose?

 CrystalDiskMark Peak Random Benchmark

 The difference in the 4KB random read/write scores in the CDM benchmark scores is almost double in the Queue depth of 256.
 At the queue depth of 1, the difference is minimal, but this is where even the small numbers matter the most.
-So, the 990 Pro is beating the 990 EVO here by big margins.
+So, the 990 Pro is beating the 990 EVO here by significant margins.
 This means you are going to get better results with the 990 Pro while working with sequential as well as random data.

 Transfer Rate Test